Sumana1505/Python_Chatbot/Python_Chatbot-main/Python_Chatbot-main/README.md

 Thank you for using Python Chatbot!
 We hope you enjoy using it!

-# Sources
-**Special thanks to Mr. Bailey Hulsey for his contributions and for sharing his knowledge of computer science to noobs like us!**

 - Wikipedia API and Documentation: https://github.com/martin-majlis/Wikipedia-API
 - Wikipedia: https://wikipedia.org